Xiaoye220/JustIconFont/README.md

 ### Extensions

 There are some extensions for UIKit.
-We also can setup iconfont as following.

 #### UILabel